-The Perfect Health Diet by Paul Jaminet and Shou-Ching Jaminet – an excellent scientific study in the best way to make the human animal thrive.
+The Perfect Health Diet by Paul Jaminet and Shou-Ching Jaminet – is an excellent scientific study on the best way to make the human animal thrive.

 The P:E Diet: Leverage Your Biology to Achieve Optimal Health by Ted Naiman and William Shewfelt

 An Omnivore’s Dilemma by Michael Pollan – the book that combats nutritional dogma and one-size-fits-all thinking.
 It describes the sheer variety of successful nutritional practices around the world.
-Coincidentally, this book got me off the vegetarian bandwagon and onto supporting free-range, holistic and other better anumal husbandry practices.
+Coincidentally, this book got me off the vegetarian bandwagon and onto supporting free-range, holistic, and other better animal husbandry practices.

 “Fat Loss Happens on Monday” – by Josh Hillis and Dan John.
 A book for trainers who want to help their clients lose weight.
 The main takeaway: having a food log is 95% of your nutritional success.

-The Carnivore Diet by Dr Shawn Baker – a book about optimal (and optimally ethical) human nutrition.
+The Carnivore Diet by Dr. Shawn Baker – is an interesting thesis about optimal (and optimally ethical) human nutrition.

-Carnivore Code by Dr Paul Saladino – a more in-depth version of the above, this book leaves no stone unturned.
+Carnivore Code by Dr. Paul Saladino – a more in-depth version of the above.

 The Primal Blueprint by Mark Sisson – basic healthy eating and movement starter guide.